 Eat a well-balanced meal within two hours of your donation appointment (but please try to avoid fatty, greasy foods and significant amounts of dairy).
 Maintaining a healthy diet and drinking plenty of non-caffeinated, non-alcoholic beverages the day before and the day of donating is very important.
 Just before donating, we recommend avoiding strenuous exercise, alcohol consumption, and smoking.

 After the completion of their donation we encourage our donors to eat a snack or light meal and drink plenty of fluids following the donation.
 We also advise our donors to avoid smoking cigarettes and consuming alcohol for a few hours after their donation.
 Donors should keep the needle stick site clean and dry and only remove bandages after two or more hours.
 If bleeding persists, donors should raise their donation arm above their heart and apply pressure.
 If fainting or dizziness occurs, donors should lie down and ask someone to get them a cold beverage (non-diet sodas and juices are best) and a cool towel for your neck and forehead.
 If any symptoms persist, we advise donors to contact our facility and ask to speak to a qualified medical professional.
 If one or more symptoms are severe, donors should seek professional medical attention as soon as possible.

 Our main goal is to ensure the safety of our donors and the blood products that they donate to the supply.
-Unfortunately, it is impossible for us to assess your overall health status and donor eligibility via e-mail.
-We encourage potential donors to visit or contact our center to speak with a member of our medical staff.
+Unfortunately, it is impossible for us to assess your overall health status and donor eligibility remotely.
+We require donors to visit or contact our center to speak with a member of our medical staff.
 This medical professional will evaluate each person’s medical conditions and any medications they may be taking to determine their eligibility as a donor.